-Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the law, is a concern because the manufacturers are only making payments for switches accompanied by complete and accurate documents required by ELVS.
-As a result, the State received \$9,120 in payments in FY 2014, reflecting a slight increase over monies received in FY 2013, even though 10,950 switches were returned.
-Also, some program participants may not consider the burden of filling out the ELVS documents worth the bounty of \$4.00 or \$6.00 per switch that ELVS will reimburse for properly documented switches.
-Since the switch bounty is considered income for tax purposes, some participants are foregoing the bounty so as not to complicate their tax filings.
+Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the Act, has been limited because the manufacturers will only make payments for switches accompanied by complete and accurate documents as required by ELVS.
+The discrepancy between the money received and switches returned can also be attributed to a delay from the time switches are received by ELVS and the processing of the switches.
+In some cases, the lack of proper documentation may be intentional by participants because of the burden of filling out the ELVS documents versus the bounty of \$4.00 or \$6.00 per switch that ELVS will reimburse for properly documented switches.
+In addition, some participants do not want to manage the tax implications from receiving the reimbursement.
+As a result, the State received \$7,832.50 in payments in FY 2015, reflecting a decrease over the \$9,120 received in FY 2014.